-File Description Documents Upload relevant supporting document No File Uploaded 4.2.2 - Institution has subscription for e-Library resources Library has regular subscription for the following: e - journals e-books e- ShodhSindhu Shodhganga Databases r all of the above File Description Documents Upload relevant supporting document No File Uploaded 4.2.3 - Annual expenditure for purchase of books/ e-books and subscription to journals/e-journals during the year (INR in Lakhs) 1669.69 File Description Documents
+File Description Documents Upload relevant supporting document No File Uploaded

+4.2.2 - Institution has subscription for e-Library resources Library has regular subscription for the following: e - journals e-books e-ShodhSindhu Shodhganga Databases

+File Description Documents Upload relevant supporting document No File Uploaded

+4.2.3 - Annual expenditure for purchase of books/ e-books and subscription to journals/e-journals during the year (INR in Lakhs)

+File Description Documents

-Upload the data template View File View File Upload relevant supporting document No File Uploaded 4.2.4 - Number of usage of library by teachers and students per day (foot falls and login data for online access) 8828 File Description File Description Documents Upload relevant supporting docum ent No File Uploaded 4.3 - IT Infrastructure 4.3.1 - Number of classrooms ar facilities during the year d seminar halls with ICT - enabled f acilities such as LCD, smart board, Wi-Fi/LAN, audio video recording 120 File Description Documents Documents Upload the data template View File Upload relevant supporting document No File Uploaded 4.3.2 - Institution has an IT policy, makes appropriate budgetary provision and updates its IT facilities including Wi-Fi facility Please go through the following link to know more about the IT policy of the Insititute. https://digits.iisc.ac.in/wp-content/uploads/2022/03/internet-access-usage-policy.pdf File Description Documents Upload relevant supporting document No File Uploaded 4.3.3 - Student - Computer ratio during the year Number of students umber of students Number of Computers available to students for academic purposes 4445 2000 4.3.4 - Available bandwidth of internet connection in the Institution (Leased line) $\bullet \geq 1 \ {\tt GBPS}$ File Description File Description Documents Documents
+Upload the data template View File

+Upload relevant supporting document No File Uploaded

+4.2.4 - Number of usage of library by teachers and students per day (foot falls and login data for online access)

+File Description Documents Upload relevant supporting document No File Uploaded

+4.3 - IT Infrastructure

+4.3.1 - Number of classrooms and seminar halls with ICT - enabled facilities such as LCD, smart board, Wi-Fi/LAN, audio video recording facilities during the year 120 File Description Documents Upload the data template View File Upload relevant supporting docume ent No File Uploaded 4.3.2 - Institution has an IT policy, makes appropriate budgetary provision on and updates it ts IT facilities including Wi-Fi facility The following link provides the detailedIT policy of the Institute. https://digits.iisc.ac.in/wp-content/uploads/2022/03/internet-access-usage-policy.pdf File Description Documents Upload relevant supporting docume ent No File Uploaded 4.3.3 - Student - Computer ratio during the year Number of students Number of Computers available to students for academic purposes 4559 4559 2000 4.3.4 - Available bandwidth of internet connection in the Institution (Leased line) • ≥1 GBPS File Description Documents Upload relevant supporting docume ent No File Uploaded 4.3.5 - Institution has the following Facilities for e-content development Media centre Audio visual centre Lecture Capturing System(LCS) Mixing equipment's and softwares for editing A. All of the above File Description Documents Upload relevant supporting docume ent No File Uploaded Upload the data template View File 4.4 - Maintenance of Campus Infrastructure
-Upload relevant supporting document No File Uploaded 4.3.5 - Institution has the following Facilities for e-content development Media centre Audio visual centre Lecture Capturing System(LCS) Mixing equipment's and softwares for editing A. All of t he above File Description Documents Upload relevant supporting document No File Uploaded Upload the data template View File 4.4 - Maintenance of Campus Infrastructure 4.4.1 - Total expenditure incurred on maintenance of physical facilities and academic support facilities excluding salary component during the year 31,267.31 File Description Documents Upload the data template View File Upload relevant supporting document No File Uploaded 4.4.2 - There are established systems and procedures for maintaining and utilizing physical, academic and support facilities - laboratory, library, sports complex, computers, classrooms etc. The Institution has regular maintenance staff to take care of physical, academic and support facilities.
-The Institution has Annual Maintenance Contracts (AMCs) to maintain the equipment's of the lab, computer hardware and software, studios and so on.
-The institution also has dedicated support staff to maintain and troubleshoot electronic equipment.
-The Institution has a dedicated center for campus management and development (CCMD) that takes care of supervising the civil/electrical works, tendering, and so on.
-The Institution has a dedicated department called Digits (Digital Campus and IT Services) to enable the digitization and maintenance of IT infrastructure of the Institute.

-The Institution uses e-Samadhan, Government Residential Accommodation Allotments.
-The allotment is purely based on bookings.

-The Institution also has Office of Laboratory Safety and Environment Health (OLSEH) to maintain safety standards at all the laboratories across the Institution and have hazard free environment.
-Also, regular collection of solid wastes, toxic wastes, solvent wastes, radio waste, etc. and disposal of same is done periodically to build a hazard free environment at the Institute.

-Sports Complex - The involvementof faculty, staff, and students in extracurricular activities is essential to improve their physical and mental well-being.
-The Centre for Campus Management and Development (CCMD) is responsible for maintaining the facilities in gymkhana.
+4.4.1 - Total expenditure incurred on maintenance of physical facilities and academic support facilities excluding salary component during the year

+File Description Documents

+Upload the data template View File

+Upload relevant supporting document No File Uploaded

+- 4.4.2 There are established systems and procedures for maintaining and utilizing physical, academic and support facilities laboratory, library, sports complex, computers, classrooms etc. - The Institution has regular maintenance staff to take care of physical, academic and support facilities.
+The Institution has Annual Maintenance Contracts (AMCs) to maintain the lab equipment, computer hardware and software, studios, and so on.
+The institution also has dedicated support staff to maintain and troubleshoot the issue with electronic equipment. - The Institution has a dedicated Center for Campus Management and Development (CCMD) that takes care of supervising the civil/electrical works, tendering, and so on. - The Institution has a dedicated department called Digits (Digital Campus and IT Services) to enable the digitization and maintenance of IT infrastructure of the Institute. - The Institution uses e-Samadhan, Government Residential Accommodation Allotments.
+The allotment is purely based on bookings. - The Institution also has Office of Laboratory Safety and Environment Health (OLSEH) to maintain safety standards at all the laboratories across the Institution and have hazard free environment.
+Also, regular collection of solid wastes, toxic wastes, solvent wastes, radio waste, etc. and disposal of same is done periodically to build a hazard free environment at the Institute. - Sports Complex (Gymkhana) The involvementof faculty, staff, and students in extracurricular activities is essential to improve their physical and mental well-being.
+CCMDis responsible for maintaining the facilities in Gymkhana.